Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 We look at the universe, and say, "How old is the universe?
 Looking back in time, the universe is approximately 15 billion years old."
 That's our view of time.
 But what is the Bible's view of time looking from the beginning?
 How does it see time?

 Nahmanides taught that although the days are 24 hours each, they contain "kol yemot ha-olam" - all the ages and all the secrets of the world.
 Nahmanides says that before the universe, there was nothing... but then suddenly the entire creation appeared as a minuscule speck.
-He gives a dimension for the speck: something very tiny smaller than a grain of mustard.
+He gives a description for the speck: something very tiny, smaller than a grain of mustard.
 And he says that is the only physical creation.
 There was no other physical creation; all other creations were spiritual.
-The Nefesh (the soul of animal life) and the Neshama (the soul of human life) are spiritual creations.
-There's only one physical creation, and that creation was a tiny speck.
-In that speck was all the raw material that would be used for making everything else.
-Nahmanides describes the substance as "dak me'od, ein bo mamash" - very thin, no substance to it.
-And as this speck expanded out, this substance - so thin that it has no essence - turned into matter as we know it.
+The Nefesh (the soul of animal life, Genesis 1:21) and the Neshama (the soul of human life, Genesis 1:27) are spiritual creations.

-Nahmanides further writes: "Misheyesh, yitfos bo zman" - from the moment that matter formed from this substance-less substance, time grabs hold.
-Not "begins."
-Time is created at the beginning.
-But time "grabs hold."
-When matter condenses, congeals, coalesces, out of this substance so thin it has no essence - that's when the Biblical clock starts.
 Science has shown that there's only one "substanceless substance" that can change into matter.
 And that's energy.
-Einstein's famous equation, E=MC2, tells us that energy can change into matter.
+Einstein's famous equation, E=MC2, tells us that energy can change form and take on the form of matter.
 And once it changes into matter, time grabs hold.
 Nahmanides has made a phenomenal statement.
 I don't know if he knew the Laws of Relativity.
 But we know them now.
 We know that energy - light beams, radio waves, gamma rays, x-rays - all travel at the speed of light, 300 million meters per second.
 At the speed of light, time does not pass.
-The universe was aging, but time only grabs hold when matter is present.
-This moment of time before the clock begins for the Bible, lasted about 1/100,000 of a second.
+The universe was aging, time was passing, but time only grabs hold when matter is present.
+This moment of time before the clock of the Bible begins lasted less than 1/100,000 of a second.
 A miniscule time.
 But in that time, the universe expanded from a tiny speck, to about the size of the Solar System.
-From that moment on we have matter, and time flows forward.
-The clock begins here.
+From that moment on we have matter, and biblical time flows forward.
+The Biblical clock begins here.

 Now the fact that the Bible tells us there is "evening and morning Day One", comes to teach us time from a Biblical perspective, from near the beginning looking forward.

 The key is that the Torah looks forward in time, from very different time-space coordinates, when the universe was small.
-But since then, the universe has expanded out.
+Since then, the universe has expanded out.
 Space stretches, and that stretching of space totally changes the perception of time.
-Imagine in your mind going back billions of years ago to the beginning of time.
+Imagine in your mind going back billions of years to the beginning of time.
 Now pretend way back at the beginning of time, when time grabs hold, there's an intelligent community.
 (It's totally fictitious.)
 Imagine that the intelligent community has a laser, and it's going to shoot out a blast of light every second.
 Every second -- pulse.
 Pulse.
 Pulse.
 And on each pulse of light the following formation is printed (printing information on light, electro-magnetic radiation, is common practice): "I'm sending you a pulse every second."
-Billions of years later, way far down the time line, we here on Earth have a big satellite dish and we receive that pulse of light.
+Billions of years later, way far down the time line, we here on Earth have a big satellite dish antenna and we receive that pulse of light.
 And on that pulse of light we read "I'm sending you a pulse every second."

 Light travels 300 million meters per second.
 So at the beginning, the two light pulses are separated by a second of travel or 300 million meters.
 Now they travel through space for billions of years until they reach the Earth.
 But wait a minute.
 Is the universe static?
 No. The universe is expanding.
 The universe expands by space stretching.
 So as these pulses travel through space for billions of years, space is stretching.
 What's happening to these pulses?
 The space between them is also stretching.
-So the pulses really get further and further apart.
+So the pulses get further and further apart.
 Billions of years later, when the first pulse arrives, we read on it "I'm sending you a pulse every second."
 A message from outer space.
 You call all your friends, and you wait for the next pulse to arrive.
 Does it arrive second later?
 No!
 A year later?
 Maybe not.
 Maybe billions of years later.
-Because the amount of time this pulse of light has traveled through space will determine the amount of space stretching that has occurred, and so how much time there will be between the arrival of the pulses.
+Because the amount of time this pulse of light has traveled through space will determine the amount of space stretching that has occurred, and so how much space and therefore how much time there will be between the arrival of the pulses.
 That's standard cosmology.

-15 billion or six days?
+15 billion years or six days?

 The five and a half days of Genesis are not of equal duration.
 Each time the universe doubles in size, the perception of time halves as we project that time back toward the beginning of the universe.
 The rate of doubling, that is the fractional rate of change, is very rapid at the beginning and decreases with time simply because as the universe gets larger and larger, even though the actual expansion rate is approximately constant, it takes longer and longer for the overall size to double.
 Because of this, the earliest of the six days have most of the15 billion years sequestered with them.
 For the duration of each day and the details of how that matches with the measured history of the universe and the earth, see The Science of God.